Microphone tips for presenters in the classroom

 • These are used in Catchbox Microphones and other devices.

-• Microphones mistakenly loaded with alkaline batteries and placed in charging bays could overheat, catch fire or even explode.
+• Microphones mistakenly loaded with alkaline batteries and placed in charging bays could overheat and damage the equipment.